Tractable Optimal Experimental Design using Transport Maps: Sequential optimal experimental design using conditional DIRT

-For a fixed budget of $K \in \N$ experiments, the solution to the SOED problem is a set of design \emph{functions} (or policies) $\{\be_k^*(\pi_\bm^{k-1}) \}_{k=0}^{K-1}$ that depend on the current state of knowledge about~$\bm$, which is defined by the posterior density $\{\pi_\bm^k \}_{k=-1}^{K-2}$.
+For a fixed budget of $K \in \N$ experiments, the solution to the SOED problem is a set of design \emph{functions} (or policies) $\{\be_k^*(\pi_\bm^{k-1}) \}_{k=1}^{K}$ that depend on the current state of knowledge about~$\bm$, which is defined by the posterior density $\{\pi_\bm^k \}_{k=0}^{K-1}$.
 Finding the optimal set of design functions requires solving a dynamic programming problem as described in~\cite[Chapter~3]{Huan:2015:1}.
-However, the numerical solution of the dynamic programming problem is extremely costly since it involves nested optimization and suffers from the curse of dimensionality.
+However, the numerical solution of such a dynamic programming problem is extremely costly, since it involves nested optimization and thus suffers from the curse of dimensionality.

 Thus, we employ a greedy approach to solving the SOED problem.
-Unlike the dynamic programming formulation, the greedy formulation of SOED is myopic, hence the curse of dimensionality is avoided.
-Due to this simplification, the sequential designs $\{\be_k^*\}_{k=0}^{K-1}$ obtained using the greedy optimization approach will generally be \emph{sub-optimal} for a fixed number of experiments~$K$.
+Unlike the dynamic programming formulation, the greedy formulation of SOED is myopic.
+Rather than computing all $K$ optimal policies \emph{simultaneously}, future optimal experimental conditions are chosen in small batches given the current state of knowledge, hence the curse of dimensionality is avoided.
+Due to this simplification, the sequential designs $\{\be_k^*\}_{k=1}^{K}$ obtained using the greedy optimization approach will generally be \emph{sub-optimal} for a fixed number of experiments~$K$.
 However, the approach does have advantages in the absence of a hard limit on the number of experiments that can be performed.
 Additional experiments can be included seamlessly using the greedy approach, whereas the number of experiments must be chosen a priori in the dynamic programming context.

-To facilitate the discussion, we define a recursive formula for updating the state of knowledge, or posterior density, in between experimental stages:
+To facilitate the discussion, we define a recursive formula for updating the state of knowledge, or posterior density, between experimental stages: